About This Drug

 Warnings and Precautions

-- Severe abnormal bleeding which can very rarely be life-threatening
+- Severe abnormal bleeding, which can be life-threatening

 - Abnormal heart beats, which can be life-threatening